 Honours+ offers several workshops and master classes focused on optimal assignment execution as well as personal development.
-Offered workshop themes include “Creative Problem Solving”, “Teamwork and Communication”, “Stress Management”, “Tackling Interdisciplinary Research”, “Strength Finding”, “Time Management”, “Debating Skills” and “Prepare a Pitch”.
+Offered workshop themes include “Creative Problem Solving”, “Teamwork and Functioning Optimally”, “Stress Management”, “Science of Wellbeing”, “Time Management”, “Speed Reading”, “Debating Skills” and “Advanced Presentation Skills”.

 During Honours+, you are required to have attended at least two workshops.

 Polish up your networking and presentation skills at our various annual central events.
 Get to know your team members during the Honours+ Kick-Off, exchange knowledge and see others teams’ progress during the Midterm Peer Discussion Evening, and meet with other Honours+ students and Supervisors during the Closing Event in May.
 Next to that, we organize a range of informal and fun events such as game nights, movie nights etc. aimed at connecting with your fellow honours students.